Heart development

 Our next challenges are now to understand how cardiac progenitor heterogeneity affects their cellular and regional fate by:

-1) Defining the molecular program or “Heart-code” driving cardiac progenitor specification, with a particular focus on homeodomain genes.
+1) Defining the molecular program or “Heart-code” driving cardiac progenitor specification.

 2) Understanding the different types of cell behavior during cardiac progenitor migration.